htdebeer/paru/test/pandoc_input/all_node_types_in_pandoc.md

 ## Tables

-Below follow the tables from the pandoc manual:
+Below follow the tables from the pandoc manual.

   Right     Left     Center     Default
 -------     ------ ----------   -------